graphprotocol/graph-node/README.md

 This will also spin up a GraphiQL interface at `http://127.0.0.1:8000/`.

-6. With this ENS example, to get the subgraph working locally run:
+6. With this Gravatar example, to get the subgraph working locally run:

 ```
 yarn create-local